 Get the picture?
 If you want a money making blog, you need to build your email list at all costs.

 Spend the time to create beautiful optin forms with a call to action.
 Offer what’s called a “lead magnet” like this one to get them to give up their email address.

-To really give a boost to your subscriber count you will need invest in an email optin tool like Optin Monster.
+To really give a boost to your subscriber count you will need invest in an email optin form tool like Thrive Leads.
 You can utilize exit-intent pop-ups, slide-ins, optin bars and more to get more people to join your email list.